kelj0/Teaching-Linux/README.md

 - `sudo apt-get --purge autoremove` - remove all duplicate/orphan packetes
 - `sudo apt-get clean` - remove all .deb instalation files that were downloaded by apt
 - `python -m site --user-site` -points you on location of python site-packages directory
+- `kill $(ps aux | grep '[p]ython csp_build.py' | awk '{print $2}')`

+Details how it works
+* The ps gives you the list of all the processes.
+* The grep filters that based on your search string, [p] is a trick to stop you picking up the actual grep process itself.
+* The awk just gives you the second field of each line, which is the PID.
+* The $(x) construct means to execute x then take its output and put it on the command line.
+  The output of that ps pipeline inside that construct above is the list of process IDs so you end up with a command like kill 1234 1122 7654.

 ## Short guides
 ### Adding app to Applications